Robust Parametric Estimation of Avian Cranial Morphology: Results

 \subsection{Correlation between Neurocranial Shapes and Other Features}

 Also, using the proposed ellipsoid fitting algorithm for quantifying the neurocranium, we analyze the relationship between the ellipsoidal semi-axis lengths and other geometric features of the skull.

 In particular, a strong negative correlation is consistently observed between the lengths of the ellipsoid semi-axes ($a$, $b$, and $c$) and the orbit curvature.
 This indicates that as the overall size of the neurocranium increases (as modeled by the ellipsoid dimensions), the curvature of the orbit becomes quantitatively less curved.
 This inverse relationship is robust, evident in both Pearson and Spearman analyses (see SI Section~S3 for the detailed statistical results).
 Therefore, the algorithm not only quantifies size and shape independently but also captures the intrinsic geometric link between them, providing a quantitative framework for understanding how the scale of a cranial structure relates to its local topography.
 Moreover, in analyzing skull morphology, the semi-axes are more biologically informative than standard linear measurements because they directly represent the dimensions of the neurocranium.
 We find that a larger principal semi-axis, corresponding to a larger neurocranium, results in a smaller orbit curvature.
-This matches the findings that the developments of the braincase and large orbits are not separate but are two facets of the same core retaining juvenile traits process~\cite{tokita2017cranial,bhullar2012birds}.
+This suggests that the spatial requirements of the neurocranium and orbit are tightly integrated during development, where cranial expansion accommodates orbital curvature changes through allometric scaling, consistent with the cranial integration patterns described by~\cite{tokita2017cranial}.